Saturday, September 27, 2025

 Across the country, we are seeing a growing influx of stories from men and women whose health has been profoundly altered by their occupations.
 Firefighters, first responders, industrial workers, and law enforcement officers—people who dedicate their lives to protecting others—are often the very ones placed in harm’s way, not just by the dangers they can see, but by the invisible poisons they breathe, touch, and carry long after the job is done.

 This issue shines a light on one such story: that of ret.
-Detective David LeBeau, a former investigator with the Ogden Police Department.
+Detective David LeBeau, a former investigator with the Ogdenburg Police Department.
 After years of narcotics raids and fire investigations, David’s body bore the hidden cost of toxic exposures.
 What began as routine duties for public safety became, over time, a devastating health collapse that doctors told him would only get worse.

 But David refused to give up.
 His personal search for answers—and for hope—led him to discover the science of detoxification.
 What followed was not only a fight for his own survival, but a pathway to renewed strength and a testimony that may guide others.
 We invite you to follow David’s journey, and through it, recognize the urgent need to protect those who protect us.